Jebonn/Active-Directory-Lab/README.md

   <img src="/images/Part5-Step1b.jpg" width="400"/>
 </p>

 *(Optional: After logging in, install VMWare Tools.
 It will automatically adjust screen resolution to fit the window.
-In the top menu bar, go to VM -> Install VMWare tools.
+In the top menu bar, go to VM -> Install VMWare Tools.
 Open file explorer and go to DVD Drive (D:) and run the setup file.
 Use the "Typical" install option.
 Then restart after.)*
 <p float="left">
   <img src="/images/Part5-Step1-(Optional).jpg" width="600"/>
 </p>